awsdocs/amazon-pinpoint-developer-guide/doc-source/logging-using-cloudtrail.md

 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

 Every event or log entry contains information about who generated the request\.
-The identity information helps you determine the following:
+The identity information helps you determine:
 + Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.

 For more information, see [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

-You can create a trail and store your log files in your Amazon S3 bucket for as long as you want, and define Amazon S3 lifecycle rules to archive or delete log files automatically\.
+You can create a trail and store your log files in your Amazon S3 bucket for as long as you want\.
+Also, you can define Amazon S3 lifecycle rules to archive or delete log files automatically\.
 By default, your log files are encrypted with Amazon S3 server\-side encryption \(SSE\)\.

 To be notified of log file delivery, configure CloudTrail to publish Amazon SNS notifications when new log files are delivered\.
 For more information, see [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

 You can also aggregate Amazon Pinpoint log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)\.

 You can use CloudTrail to log actions for the following Amazon Pinpoint APIs:
 + [Amazon Pinpoint API](#pinpoint-cloudtrail-actions)